Mendiolac/Web-Scraping/README.md

 ## Scraping

-Starting in Jupyter notebook this web application uses Splinter, to navigate the websites when needed, and BeautifulSoup, to help find and parse out the necessary data.
+Starting in Jupyter notebook this web application uses Splinter, to navigate the websites when needed, and BeautifulSoup, to secure and parse out the necessary data.

 The executable path is set and initializes the chrome browser in splinter.
 The chromedriver path can be found by `!which chromedriver`; the executable path needs to be added to the local hosts' `PATH` under environmet variables, which can be found in the System's advanced settings.